 If you’re up for a day trip, here are a few skating trails to explore not too far from Montreal:

 This picturesque forest skating trail was one of the first to open in Quebec.
-According to a recently published article in the New York Times, it all began when beekeepers Jean-Pierre Binette and Madeleine Courchesne flooded a small section of woods on their property so their young children could skate.
+It all began when beekeepers Jean-Pierre Binette and Madeleine Courchesne flooded a small section of woods on their property so their young children could skate.
 It wasn’t long before so many friends wanted to come try it that they opened it as a secondary business.
 That was back in 1997.
 Today, it’s a major attraction at La Domaine de la Forêt Perdue, and staff even train others who want to open skating paths.
 Due to the pandemic, reservations online are mandatory this season and time slots are filling up quickly.

 The property, about 130 kilometres from Montreal, offers 15 kilometres of iceways through the forest.
 Skaters can also see farm animals such as goats, sheep, ducks, deer, alpacas and even an ostrich.
-Admission is $18 per adult and $16 per child.
-Skate, snowshoe and sled rental is available on site, as well as skate-sharpening.
+Admission is $19.13 per adult and $17.40 per child.
 For more info, visit the website domaineenchanteur.com

-You’ll find the longest river skating path in Quebec about an hour north of Montreal on l’Assumption river in Joliette.
+You’ll find the longest river skating trail in Quebec about an hour north of Montreal on l’Assumption river in Joliette.
 Access is free, and dogs are allowed on leash, but there are no skate rentals or nighttime illumination.
 Two pavilions with lockers and washrooms are open from 9 a.m. to 5 p.m. daily.
 As o January, 11, 2021 – the skateway was not yet open.
 Check the website before heading out to find ice conditions.

 There’s no skate sharpening or rentals here, just a beautiful skating trail through the forest.
-On Fridays and Saturdays until 8:45 p.m. the path is illuminated with colourful lights for an extra special effect.
-You’ll also find cross-country ski trails, snowshoe or winter walking trails, tubing and a hockey rink.
+On Fridays and Saturdays nights, the path is illuminated with colourful lights for an extra special effect.
+You’ll also find cross-country ski trails, snowshoe or winter walking trails, tubing and a rink.
 Access to the nature park is $7 per adult, $3 per child and $2 per dog.
 Visit the website for more information, boisdebelleriviere.com

 This 2.5-kilometre skating trail borders Lake Mephrémagog, and features four loops with panoramic views and festive lights at night.
 Heated cabins offer a place to strap on skates in comfort.
 Starting December 12, the trail will be open 8 a.m. to 9:45 p.m. daily (closing earlier during the month of curfew).
 Skating is free, however non-residents must pay for parking.
 This season, the rink is fully operating, but only 25 skaters will be allowed at one time in order to respect social-distancing regulations.
 For more information, visit ville.magog.qc.ca

 The two-kilometre ice skating trail isn’t the only attraction at this park.
-You’ll also find, fatbike, snowshoe and sled rentals, as well as a refrigerated 300-foot-long tubing slide will not be available this year because of the pandemic, as well as any indoor activities like the indoor children’s play area, where little ones can warm frozen fingers and toes.
-On Saturday evenings until Feb.
-16, the park also offers skating by torchlight, along with music.
+You’ll also find, fatbike, snowshoe and sled rentals.
+The refrigerated 300-foot-long tubing slide will not be available this year because of the pandemic, as well as any indoor activities like the indoor children’s play area.
+Bathrooms will not be accessible but mobile, heated bathrooms will be available.
+On Saturday evenings, the park also offers skating by torchlight, along with music.
 More information can be found at ilesaintquentin.com

 If you like the idea of skating on a path among the trees rather than in a typical rink, but you’re not up for a day trip, there’s another option closer to home.